 - The Web OMR can be logged into from anywhere, not just the medical center.
 Thus residents do not need to physically be in the hospital to interact with the system.

 Electronic Provider Order Entry (POE) Systems

 BIDMC has both inpatient and outpatient POE systems which are easy to use and access.
-Through the inpatient POE system, housestaff order medications, inpatient consults (such as wound care and nutrition assessment), general nursing instructions, radiologic studies, laboratory tests, and respiratory care.
+Through the inpatient POE system, housestaff order medications, inpatient consult, radiologic studies and laboratory tests.
 Inpatient medication ordering has been designed with the goal of eliminating prescribing error and includes automatic reminders of patient's allergies, medication contraindications, a link to online Micromedex, and an estimation of dosing based on creatinine clearance.